 CCAA proposes to use the information we learn from this detailed analysis to link vulnerable population with other USAID and non-USAID activities to overcome those socioeconomic barriers.
 It builds upon an existing evidence base initiated by several USAID agriculture, Feed the Future, and global climate change investments.
 CCAA has been strategically designed to overlap with Feed the Future initiatives.
-The goal is for the activity to learn from those that we propose to serve to help them overcome the barriers that block adaptation, as shown in this graphic.
+The goal is for the activity to learn from those that we propose to serve to help them overcome the barriers that block adaptation.

 Understanding what is impeding resilience is critical to building durable development.
 In my experience, if development professionals do not understand precisely why a population is vulnerable at a real and potentially adaptable level, finding development solutions is impossible.
 For this reason, I look forward to undertaking and sharing the results of this study with the development community.
 I hope that by doing so, this work will inspire other projects to undertake similarly in-depth analyses of the barriers their beneficiaries face to adopting new approaches.